rebolek/ren-rust/README.md

 This is a Rust parser for [Ren](https://github.com/humanistic/REN).

-Currently it parses integers and whitespaces.
+Currently it parses integers, strings poorly and whitespaces.
 Yay!

 It returns vector with Ren values.